Are you looking for a bike for your kid and don’t know where to start? Read on as Reid is giving you several useful kids bike guides…

 6. Stabilisers aren’t always necessary!

-Fewer and fewer kids are actually using stabilisers these days, as they start on on a balance bike and move straight to pedal bikes.
-However, if your child prefers to pedal earlier, but wants the stability that comes with training wheels then these can come as standard on all our bikes up to 16″ wheels.
+Fewer and fewer kids are actually using stabilisers these days, as they start on a balance bike and move straight to pedal bikes.
+However, if your child prefers to pedal earlier, but wants the stability that comes with training wheels.
+Then these can come as standard on all our bikes up to 16″ wheels.

 7. Accidents can happen

 Most parents prefer that their children wear a helmet when riding a bike (although in the UK there is no legal obligation).
-All our helmets exceed the relevant safety standards, making sure it offers the protection required to keep your child safe.
+Having said that, all our helmets exceed the relevant safety standards, making sure it offers the protection required to keep your child safe.

 8. Light up!

 Remember, if your child is cycling at night, then they need to be visible to vehicles and pedestrians.
 Bike lights don’t need to cost a fortune, neither does a hi-visibility vest.
-We’ve got the perfect light set for any occasion or budget so take a look.
+So, stay cautious!

 9. Lock it or lose it

-If you’ve spent your hard earned money for a bike for your child, you don’t want it getting stolen.
-Purchase a bike lock 0n the day of purchase of their bike and teach your child how to use it!
-The weight and thickness of the lock you need will depend on how much you spent on the bike, and crime rates where you’re riding (and locking) it.
-We recommend a ‘D Lock‘ as the gold standard.
+If you’ve spent your hard-earned money for a bike for your child, you don’t want it getting stolen.
+Thus, purchase a bike lock on the day of purchase of their bike and teach your child how to use it!
+The weight and thickness of the lock you need will depend on how much you spent on the bike and crime rates where you’re riding (and locking) it.
+We recommend a ‘D Lock’ as the gold standard.

 10. A good quality kids bike should last for years

-If you’ve bought a good quality kids bike (like a REID), then keep it clean, maintained and it should be grown out of and be in a good enough condition to be passed on, or sold second hand to recoup some of your costs.
+If you’ve bought a good quality kids bike (like a Reid kids bike), then keep it clean and maintained.
+Later, it should be grown out of and be in a good enough condition to be passed on or sold second-hand to recoup some of your costs.
 Teaching your child how to look after their bike will reap you these rewards.
-As standard all REID Bikes comes with a lifetime warranty on frame and rigid fork, as we’re confident enough to stand behind our quality.
+As standard, all Reid Bikes come with a lifetime warranty on frame and rigid fork, as we’re confident enough to stand behind our quality.